solidboredom/sumUp/README.md

 # sumUp
-*sumUp()* is a more powerful replacement for openscads *difference()*
+*sumUp()* ispowerful replacement for openscads *difference()* (although you still might want to use _difference()_ in some cases - so it is a comletion)

-it allows you to add holes in modules and a more flexibe, but descriptive syntax by using _predicates_. it usually requires less nesting in your code. it is very compact: only 2 pages in a single include file you will need
+it allows you to ADD HOLES in modules and a more flexibe, but descriptive syntax by using _predicates_. it usually requires less nesting in your code than _difference()_. it is very compact: only two pages of code in a single include file you will need.

 Use *sumUp()* where you have used *difference()* before, just add one of predicates like *add()*, *remove()* or *addAfterRemoving()* to each block inside of your difference()(which is now a *sumUp()* of course)